rcristea/rcristea/readme.md

 <div align="center">

 ## About
 Hey!
 My name is Ruben.
-I am a software engineer for <a href="https://www.talitrix.com/" style="color:#EA80FC">Talitrix</a> and currently lead the development as CTO at <a href="https://imperia.supply" style="color:#EA80FC">IMPERIA</a>.
+I am a software engineer for <a href="https://www.talitrix.com/" style="color:#EA80FC">Talitrix</a> and currently lead the development as CTO at <a href="https://imperia.supply" style="color:#EA80FC">IMPERIA</a> and at <a href="https://carcareers.com" style="color:#EA80FC">CARCAREERS.COM</a>.
 I'm a hobbyist video game & XR developer and love designing virtual spaces.
-Wether that be a simple webpage or a Virtual Reality environment.
+Whether that be a simple webpage or a Virtual Reality environment.

 -------------------